Nana Abdullahi

 Nana Aisha Abdullahi (c.
 1960 – 5 March 2014) was a Nigerian judge and lawyer.
 In 2010, Abdullahi became Jigawa State's first female High Court judge.
 (Jigawa is a state located in northern Nigeria.)

-Abdullahi served as the Solicitor General, Attorney General and Commissioner for Justice from 2000 to 2005.
-She was appointed to the High Court in 2010, becoming the first woman to serve as a High Court justice in Jigawa.
+Abdullahi served as the Solicitor General, the Attorney General, and the Commissioner for Justice from 2000 to 2005.
+She was appointed to the High Court in 2010, becoming the first woman to serve as a High Court justice in Jigawa State.
 She held the post until her death in 2014.

-Justice Nana Abdullahi died from an illness at a private hospital in Dutse, Jigawa, Nigeria, on 5 March 2014, at the age of 54.
-She was survived by her husband, Abubakar, a coordinator at the Dutse campus of the National Open University of Nigeria.
+Justice Nana Abdullahi died at a private hospital in Dutse, Jigawa, Nigeria, on 5 March 2014, at the age of 54.